 Mohieddin Jafari earned a Ph.D. in Applied Proteomics in 2013 from the Beheshti University of Medical Sciences under the supervision of Professor Mehdi Sadeghi.
 During his predoctoral studies (2011) at the Proteomics Resource at the Harvard School of Public Health (HSPH), he concentrated on protein fractionation in mass spectrometry-based proteome profiling under the supervision of Professor Alexander Ivanov.
 In 2015, he graduated from the Systems Biology Specialization Certificate program at the Icahn School of Medicine at Mount Sinai, where he focused on network biology applications employing high-throughput data mining and network analysis tools.
-In 2018, I began working as a senior researcher at the University of Helsinki, following 1+3 years as a postdoc and PI at the Pasteur Institute of Iran.
+In 2018, he began working as a senior researcher at the University of Helsinki, following 1+3 years as a postdoc and PI at the Pasteur Institute of Iran.
 He began his career at FIMM for one year before joining the ONCOSYS Research Program Unit, Dept. of Pharmacology, and Clinical Proteomics Core Facility, for more than three years.
 In 2020, he obtained his Docentship in Bioinformatics from Helsinki University.
-In 2023, Dr. Jafari launched his independent career as a principal investigator in the Systems Pharmacology Research Group, Department of Biochemistry and Developmental Biology, where he received a four-year appointment as an ERKKO Personal Grant (2023-2027) and an Academy of Finland Research Project fund (2020–2024).
+In 2023, Dr. Jafari launched his independent career as a principal investigator (PI) in the Systems Pharmacology Research Group, Department of Biochemistry and Developmental Biology.

 tel: +358 40 545 8989